If you haven’t already done so, please read the FFY Introduction.

 Business & Taxes

-Tax season is upon us, pals!
+In the United States, tax season is upon us!
 Don’t worry, I’m cringing too.
 January is the time to get your tax junk in order, but it’s also a great time to review your business and business goals.
 If you’re just starting out but intend to sell what you grow this year, you want to start thinking about these things from the beginning.

 Please note that what I share in this section should not be considered business or tax advice.
 I am not a lawyer, MBA, or tax professional, this is just a fellow grower and business owner sharing her personal experience.